 Overnight stays are in charming hotels and guest houses, twin rooms with en suite bathroom to guarantee a comfortable night.
 The pilgrim hostels cannot be reserved in advance and are not utilized on our trek.
 Riders interact with other pilgrims all day on the route and over lunch.
 It is possible to go the Coastal Route as well which adds a few days and some spectacular coastal scenery.

-This is a fully supported trip, where your luggage is transported by 4x4 leaving you free to explore the remote villages, historic remains and outstanding landscapes, crossing some of the best preserved natural environments of Southern Europe.
+This is a fully supported horseback adventure, where the luggage is transported by 4x4 leaving riders free to explore the remote villages, historic remains and outstanding landscapes, crossing some of the best preserved natural environments of Southern Europe.

-The horses are fit and in excellent condition, riding is at all paces where the terrain allows, and each night is spent in comfortable guesthouse or hotel accommodation.
-Non-riders are also welcome and can choose to walk parts of the route or go along in the back up vehicle, meeting with the riders at meal times.
+The horses are fit and in excellent condition, horseback riding is at all paces where the terrain allows, and each night is spent in comfortable guesthouse or hotel accommodation.
+The ride is geared toward iintermediate horseback riders upward, although non-riders are also welcome and can choose to walk parts of the route or go along in the back up vehicle, meeting with the riders at meal times.

 There are no reviews for this holiday at the moment

 The itinerary varies depending on the length of your trip.
 Below are the route options and lengths with their respective meeting points and a more detailed description of the last 6 days of the route from the Spanish border at Tui to Santiago de Compostella describing the places visited on this historical adventure.
 On average you will ride between 30-35 km per day.